-Amanda Wright, a designer of "stylish-y quirky" greeting cards and paper goods at Wit and Whistle in North Carolina, has shared a tutorial on her blog that shows how she created this very cool, pixelated painting.
+Amanda Wright, a designer of "stylish-y quirky" greeting cards and paper goods at Wit and Whistle [edit: site no longer available] in North Carolina, has shared a tutorial that shows how she created this very cool, pixelated painting.

 I'm crazy about it... both the soothing colors and the concept, not to mention I can relate to what she said about doing the actual watercoloring: "I gravitate toward time consuming, monotonous tasks (especially when they provide a beautiful end result), so I thoroughly enjoyed the process."